hermish/hkn-workshops/CS/todos-web-app/README.md

 So, we have a way to *model* our app and *update* that model...
 But now, we will finally learn how to **view** our Todos web app!

 The `view` function takes in a `model` and turns it into HTML code that the browser can display to the user!
-We don't have time you HTML right now, but check out the following code block and add it to your program!
+We don't have the time to teach HTML right now, but check out the following code block and add it to your program!

 ```
 -- VIEW